Strong and weak points of a prepaid card

 Nevertheless, this is hardly a complete list of prepaid card advantages, so, here we go:

-These type of cards are widely accepted, and are very handy, if we are talking about using them as a means of payment.
+These types of cards are widely accepted and are very handy if we are talking about using them as a means of payment.
 As we’ve mentioned above, you can use these cards to send money, pay bills, pay for your purchases in the supermarket/grocer, pay for online shopping, or even do something you don’t want others to know about.

 A bank doesn’t need your full personal data to issue this card for you.
 All the transactions and operations are made on behalf of the issuing financial institution.

 Well, as we know, nothing’s perfect.
 Everything in this life has its advantages and shortcomings.